 No self-respecting hip neighborhood would be complete without a natural wine bar, and Cru, the city's one and only, makes for a great introduction into the world of minimal-intervention wines (thanks to a British co-owner, it's also the only place in Rio you can order a Scotch egg).
 The airy exposed-brick space offers a relaxed, unpretentious setting to sip wines by the glass, and often serves as a venue for guided tastings, events with visiting producers, and talks on natural winemaking.

-In spite of everything trendy popping up in Botafogo, some traditions are well worth holding onto, so take a cab around the curve of Guanabara Bay to catch the sunset at Bar Urca, a Rio institution.
-Sitting along the stone seawall with an ice-cold Brahma beer and an order of salt cod, surrounded by the chatter of cariocas and boats bobbing on the horizon, you’ll understand why this has been a favorite pastime of locals for the last 50 years.
+Despite everything trendy popping up in Botafogo, some traditions are well worth holding onto, so take a cab around the curve of Guanabara Bay to catch the sunset at Bar Urca, a Rio institution.
+Sitting along the stone seawall with an ice-cold Brahma beer and an order of salt cod, surrounded by the chatter of cariocas and boats bobbing on the horizon, you'll understand why this has been a favorite pastime of locals for the last 50 years.

 Where to Shop

 For an experience that typifies the vibrant, creative energy of this community, check out the happenings at Olho da Rua, a bar, café, gallery, music venue, and event space, with an accompanying shop that sells locally made artwork, jewelry, and clothing.